joaoCabralpv/mecsim/README.md

-# physicsim
+# mecsim
-A physics simulator writen in python
+A mecanical system simulator writen in python

 Font used is Liberation Sans Regular